By Professor Tony Attwood and Dr Michelle Garnett

 Where to Now?

-We will be presenting a live webcast Succeeding with Autistic Teenagers, on the 3rd of March.
-The webcast will include a section on developing a positive self-identity for autistic adolescents.
-We will also be discussing the psychological, emotional and physical changes for autistic teenagers, Internet gaming, issues such as managing a meltdown and sleep, friendship, sexuality and gender identity and preparation for employment.
-For more information on the webcast, please go to:
+Our online course Succeeding with Autistic Teenagers contains a section on developing a positive self-identity for autistic adolescents.
+We also discuss the psychological, emotional, and physical changes for autistic teenagers, Internet gaming, issues such as managing a meltdown and sleep, friendship, sexuality and gender identity, and preparation for employment.

 Cooper, Smith and Russell (2017) European Journal of Social Psychology 47